“Great art is about conflict and pain and guilt and longing” - Lester Bangs (Almost Famous)

 “Welcome To Heartbreak” and “Pinocchio Story” are my favorite portraits of Kanye West the man—he is an open vein bleeding in both cases.
 One encompasses a man juxtaposing his famous, lavish lifestyle against the conventional lives of acquaintances.
 This isn’t the good life he once proclaimed, his life appears to be more a fortress that he's trapped within.
 Sorrow fills the soul as he admits an inability to stop.
 He had come too far to go back, sacrificed too much to reset.
 "Pinocchio Story" gives a closer glimpse into his psyche, stripping him of the persona and revealing a man scarred by the loss of his mother, the loss of reality.
 Singing this song live, doing it in one take, trying to recreate the rawness of this rant would be impossible.
 This is Kanye at his most pure and lugubrious.
 This is a man who made it to paradise and realized that even the most beautiful utopia has a dark side.

 When Chance The Rapper revealed his ranking of Kanye’s albums, I wasn’t shocked to find 808s dead last.
-It’s a subjective list like all lists, no different than Complex.
+Like all lists, it’s subjective, no different than Complex.
 I’m sure he could articulate his reasoning, but it’s also rather common to see 808s at the bottom when categorizing Ye’s best music.
 It’s rather unfair, out of all Kanye’s projects, this is the one where rapping is almost nonexistent—the black sheep of his discography.
 I’ve slowly placed the album outside of Kanye’s rap realm, choosing to instead categorize it as a unique body of work that he’ll never recreate.

 Every artist will likely have a moment when an inner voice is daring them to go beyond what’s expected, pushing them to escape from the tangle of normalcy and make an album people could hate.
 It’s been said countless times how 808s was innovative, how it changed the scope of modern rap music, how it ushered in the age of Cudi and Drake, but that’s not what makes the album special.
 Even if no one was impacted, even if the world wasn’t altered, even if the album was a complete flop, it doesn’t change the music.